lucascprazeres/github-explorer/README.md

 <hr>

 <p align=center>
-  Made with 💜 by Lucas dos Prazeres
+  Made with 💜 by <a href="https://www.linkedin.com/in/lucas-prazeres/">Lucas dos Prazeres</a>
 </p>